lejuans01/My-Streams/Google Script And Install Info/ReadMe.md

 - Simply replace `region=us` and `service=Plex` with the appropriate region and service values from the available parameters listed above.

+> [!TIP]
-**Tip:** For a cleaner and more concise URL, consider using a URL shortener like [bit.ly.com](https://bitly.com/) and appending the necessary parameters at the end.
+> For a cleaner and more concise URL, consider using a URL shortener like [bit.ly.com](https://bitly.com/) and appending the necessary parameters at the end.

 ## Script Access URL